HowLongFor

 Tips for a Smooth Replacement

-• Never set tools on the battery – A wrench bridging both terminals can spark and cause burns.
+• Never set tools on top of the battery — a wrench bridging both terminals can spark or cause burns.

-• Recycle the old battery – Auto parts stores accept used batteries and often provide a $10–$20 core credit.
+• Recycle the old battery — most auto parts stores accept them and may offer a core credit of $10–$20.

 Estimated Cost